-These vegan brownies have a chewy middle, glossy-crackly top, and crispy edges making them the best vegan brownies.
+These vegan brownies have a chewy-fudgy center, glossy-crackly top, and crispy edge making them the best vegan brownies.
 This recipe is fool-proof and uses common ingredients.
 No egg replacer and no vegan butter are needed.

 More often than not, vegan brownie recipes are just too chocolatey or too sweet for me.

 This recipe is neither!

-It has a perfectly rich and chocolatey flavor without being too sweet.
+It's perfectly rich and chocolatey without being too sweet.

 And with simple ingredients going into these brownies, I always find an excuse to make them.

 Ingredients you'll need

-Gather these 9 simple ingredients to easily make the best homemade vegan brownies.
+Gather these 9 pantry staples to easily make the best vegan brownies.

 Ingredient Notes and Substitutions

-- Cane sugar.
-Replace with any granulated sugar or turbinado sugar.
+- Cane sugar – To replace the cane sugar, use any granulated sugar or turbinado sugar.

 - Vanilla extract – Use pure vanilla extract, or omit it if you’re all out.